Around the World in Eighty Days: Plot

-They come across a procession in which a young Indian woman, Aouda, is to undergo sati.
-Since she is drugged with opium and hashish and is obviously not going voluntarily, the travellers decide to rescue her.
-They follow the procession to the site, where Passepartout takes the place of Aouda's deceased husband on the funeral pyre.
+They come across a procession in which a young Indian woman, Aouda, is about to be burned alive on her husband's funeral pyre.
+Since she is drugged with opium and hashish and is not going voluntarily, the travellers decide to rescue her.
+They follow the procession to the site, where Passepartout takes the place of her deceased husband on the funeral pyre.
 He rises from the pyre during the ceremony, scaring off the priests and carries Aouda away.
-The twelve hours gained earlier are lost but Fogg shows no regret.
+The two days gained earlier are lost but Fogg shows no regret.

-The travellers hasten to catch the train at the next railway station, taking Aouda with them.
-At Calcutta, they board a steamer (the Rangoon) going to Hong Kong, with a day's stopover in Singapore.
-Fix has Fogg and Passepartout arrested.
-They jump bail and Fix follows them to Hong Kong.
-He shows himself to Passepartout, who is delighted to again meet his travelling companion from the earlier voyage.
+Fogg and Passepartout re-board the train at Allahabad, taking Aouda with them.
+When the travelers arrive in Calcutta, Fix, who had arrived ahead of them, has Fogg and Passepartout arrested for a crime Passepartout had committed in Bombay.
+They jump bail and board a steamer (the Rangoon) going to Hong Kong, with a day's stopover in Singapore.
+Fix also boards the Rangoon; he shows himself to Passepartout, who is delighted to again meet his friend from the earlier voyage.

-In Hong Kong, it turns out that Aouda's distant relative, in whose care they had been planning to leave her, has moved to Holland, so they decide to take her with them to Europe.
+In Hong Kong, the group learns Aouda's distant relative, in whose care they had been planning to leave her, has moved to Holland, so they decide to take her with them to Europe.
 Still without a warrant, Fix sees Hong Kong as his last chance to arrest Fogg on British soil.
 Passepartout becomes convinced that Fix is a spy from the Reform Club.
-Fix confides in Passepartout, who does not believe a word and remains convinced that his master is not a bank robber.
+Fix confides in Passepartout, who does not believe a word and remains convinced that his master is not a robber.
 To prevent Passepartout from informing his master about the premature departure of their next vessel, the Carnatic, Fix gets Passepartout drunk and drugs him in an opium den.
 Passepartout still manages to catch the steamer to Yokohama but cannot inform Fogg that the steamer is leaving the evening before its scheduled departure date.

-Fogg discovers that he missed his connection.
-He searches for a vessel that will take him to Yokohama, finding a pilot boat, the Tankadere, that takes him and Aouda to Shanghai, where they catch a steamer to Yokohama.
-In Yokohama, they search for Passepartout, believing he arrived there on the Carnatic as initially planned.
+Fogg discovers he missed his connection.
+He searches for a vessel that will take him to Yokohama, finding a pilot boat, the Tankadere, that takes him, Aouda, and Fix to Shanghai, where they catch a steamer to Yokohama.
+There, they search for Passepartout, believing he arrived on the Carnatic as initially planned.
 They find him in a circus, trying to earn the fare for his homeward journey.
 Reunited, the four board a paddle-steamer, the General Grant, taking them across the Pacific to San Francisco.
-Fix promises Passepartout that now, having left British soil, he will no longer try to delay Fogg's journey but instead support him in getting back to Britain so he can arrest Fogg in Britain itself.
+Fix promises Passepartout that now, having left British soil, he will no longer try to delay Fogg's journey but instead support him in getting back to Britain, where he can arrest him.